drupalprojects/mutual_credit/README.txt

 This architecture supports mutual credit systems such as LETS, SEL, Tauschring and Timebanks.
 These systems are characterised by the sum and mean of all user balances always being zero.
 There is no central authority issuing the currency, managing liquidity or inflation.
 There is no possibility of forgery because the system calculates the balances from the sum total of transactions, and every transaction has a description, a payer and a payee.
 The story of a transaction

 Ben did some Gardening for Ann.
-She logs on to her community web site to pay him.
+She logs on to her community web site to pay him 10 units.
 On his profile she fills in a form entitled 'transact with Ben' She simply completes the transaction direction (that she is paying him), the number of credits, and a description of what he did.
 The system infers that she is starting the transaction and that Ben is completing it.
 Then the system checks that both are within their balance limits before showing a confirmation page which asks her to rate Ben's work.
 When she submits this she can see her cleared balance has changed and has an opportunity to edit or delete the transaction before Ben signs it.

 Ben receives an email and clicks on it.
 He sees the transaction waiting to be completed on his 'money' page.
 He clicks to sign it and the transaction is complete and can only be edited by an administrator.
+Ben now has 10 units and Ann has -10. the sum of all balances in the system is zero.

 Transaction Form

-Another important component is the transaction form, which needs to be context sensitive to save users filling in unneccessary fields.
-The form has three modes.

-    * INIT, for when only one or two fields are provided.
-This will typically show the starter/completer selectors
-    * EDIT, for a user to edit their transaction before the completer signs it.
-This doesn't allow changing of the participants or the direction because it would be too complex
-    * FULLEDIT, for an administrator to have full access.
-This form allows for contradictory data in the payer/payee/starter/completer selectors.
+The transaction form is very flexible and contains many elements which can be shown or hidden according to context.
+Elements can be prefilled and certain elements hidden or greyed out.

 The form building function takes a transaction object and uses it to prefill fields, which may then be hidden from the user.
 The transaction object